 Job seekers often ask how they can showcase their skills and why a company should hire them.
 Some things our professional writers like to highlight on resumes when job seekers have been at a company for years are promotions, professional development opportunities, highlight transferable skills, and the skills they’ve gained during their tenure with the employer.
 All of these are important to highlight, as it shows you’re continuously growing and improving yourself.

 Your resume is your story, it’s the journey of your career and an indication of your professional self.
 It’s important for your resume to accurately reflect your accomplishments and skills.
 No matter how long you’ve been at a company, it’s important to present your work history as a positive attribute.
 Finding a new employee can be expensive and time-consuming, and companies are always looking for ways to promote long-term work, so highlight on your resume that you’re a worthwhile investment.

 - Promotions – Highlight any promotions or leadership roles you’ve held during your time with the company.
 Showing your progression through a long tenure with a company is an excellent way to demonstrate your dedication to the job.

 - Professional Development Opportunities – List any professional development opportunities, like grad school, certifications, conferences, workshops, etc you’ve had.
 It’s important to show the employer helped you grow in both expertise and soft skills, but it also shows the company cared about your professional development.

 - Transferable Skills – Highlight any transferable skills that are necessary for a job in the new industry or role you’re interested in.
-This can help a leader in the organization determine if you’d be a good fit, and help them align you with the position that’s right.
+This can help a leader in the organization determine if you’d be a good fit, and help them align you with the right position.